tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

     * The snapshot height's block is considered trustworthy by the light client (i.e. snapshot height is greater than trusted header and within unbonding period of the latest trustworthy block).

-    * The snapshot's height or format hasn't been explicitly rejected by an earlier `RequestOffsetSnapshot` call (via `rejected_height` or `rejected_format`).
+    * The snapshot's height or format hasn't been explicitly rejected by an earlier `RequestOffsetSnapshot` call (via `invalid_height` or `invalid_format`).

     * The application accepts the `RequestOfferSnapshot` call.

 6. The node downloads chunks in parallel from multiple peers via `RequestGetSnapshotChunk`, and both the sender and receiver verifies their checksums.
 Chunks with `data` greater than 64 MB are rejected.

 7. The node passes chunks sequentially to the app via `RequestApplySnapshotChunk`, along with the chain's app hash at the snapshot height for verification.
 If the chunk is rejected the node should retry it.
-If it was rejected with a verification failure, it should be refetched from a different source.
+If it was rejected with `verify_failed`, it should be refetched from a different source.
 If an internal error occurred, `ResponseException` should be returned and state sync should be aborted.

 8. Once all chunks have been applied, the node compares the app hash to the chain app hash, and if they do not match it either errors or discards the state and starts over.